netlify/binrc/README.md

 ## Usage

-There are two main subcommands, `use` and `exec`.
-By default, Binrc executes `use` if there is no subcommand specified.
+There are two main subcommands, `install` and `exec`.
+By default, Binrc executes `install` if there is no subcommand specified.

-### Use subcommand
+### install subcommand

-The `use` subcommand sets the version of the binary specified in the host PATH.
+The `install` subcommand Installs a new binary.
 If that version is not already in the host's cache, Binrc will try to fetch it from GitHub's releases and keep it in its cache.

 ```
-binrc use spf13/hugo 0.19
+binrc install spf13/hugo 0.19
 ```

 ### Exec subcommand